 It is difficult to predict what your divorce will cost in California.
 You may find fees differ from county to county.
 Your divorce may cost more or less than your peers did.
 All divorces are different because all marriages are different.
-The size of the family, the assets of the family, and the property involved will affect how many hours your divorce attorney dedicated to you.
+The size of the family, the assets of the family, and the property involved will affect how many hours your divorce attorney in Walnut Creek dedicated to you.

 The state of California charges fees for just about everything.
 These fees are different from county to county, but we will give you the average cost of these fees.

 The first fee you will be expected to pay is a filing fee.
 When a spouse files for divorce, he or she is charged a filing fee for updating county records.
 This fee is usually $435.
 When the other spouse files a response to the divorce, they are also charged $435.
 The fee may be a little lower if you have a simple divorce with little property and no children.
 The county can also charge you paperwork fees, and processing fees.
 If you are a low-income citizen, you may be able to get help through legal aid, reducing your fees to $200 – $400.